d-krupke/cpsat-primer/06_coding_patterns.md

 <!-- STOP_SKIP_FOR_README -->

-> [!WARNING]
->
-> CP-SAT 9.9 recently changed its API to be more consistent with the commonly
-> used Python style.
-Instead of `NewIntVar`, you can now also use `new_int_var`.
-> The following part of the primer still uses the old style and will be updated
-> soon.

 In this section, we will explore various coding patterns that are essential for structuring implementations for optimization problems using CP-SAT.
 While we will not delve into the modeling of specific problems, our focus will be on